 If creating a new account does not work or you need to stay with desired user account, you can solve the conflicts manually.
-To get rid of this MAPI error, the conflict must be resolved by removing faulty entries.
+To get rid of the MAPI_E_FAILONEPROVIDER error, all conflicts must be resolved by removing faulty entries.
 To do that customize the below Exchange Management Shell cmdlet to suit your environment:

 # Remove deny permission assigned for Administrator in the case of Organization Management Remove-MailboxPermission -Identity "Administrator" -User "DOMAIN52\Organization Management" -AccessRights FullAccess -deny:$true

 And confirm by typing: y in the confirmation step.
 Please be aware that only not inherited rights may be removed this way.
 There may be more permission conflicts in your environment and they all have to be resolved for the mailbox used as synchronization service account in the CodeTwo Exchange Sync.
 If you need to add permissions for a mailbox, you can use the following command: